d01a/Blog/content/about/index.en.md

 ### About Me

-Mohamed Adel is my name, I'm a Computer science student and i'm trying to learn Malware Analysis and reverse engineering.
-> I'm Looking for a remote job/internship.
-If you have any opportunity, please contact me.
+Mohamed Adel is my name, I'm a malware analyst, reverse engineer, and DFIR investigator.
+If you're into pulling apart malicious code and connecting the dots in a cyber incident, you've come to the right place.
+This blog is where I share what I'm working on and what I'm learning in this world.

 ### Find Me